jmarcosdias/awesome/README.md

 ## Purpose

 Walking in Cobh website is dedicated to invite people to visit Cobh.
-It is intended to invite people who love to walk to come to walk in Cobh.
+It is intended to invite people who love to walk, to come to walk in Cobh.

 ![Responsive Mockup](assets/images/tst-index-mockup.png)